We take in abused, neglected and homeless animals and there isn’t an animal that we won’t try to help when needed.

 We believe all animals deserve a safe and happy home and be treated as a family member.
 We do not condone anyone who neglects or abuses their animals.

-We will save all that need us.
+We will save all that need us, if we can.

 We rescue pets that have been put on the list to be euthanized in pounds.